zivlakmilos/magicbook/README.md

 `files`.
 Array of globs specifying the files to build.

 `destination`.
 Specifies where to put the build files.
-Defaults to `build/:format`.
+Defaults to `build/:format`, where `:format` will be replaced with the name of each format.
 If used inside a format setting, it sets the folder for that format only.

 `formats`.
 Object with keys for each build format.